18.1 A run

 18.2 Runs disallowed and runs not scored

-Wherever in these Laws provision is made for the scoring of runs or awarding of penalties, such runs and penalties will be subject to any provisions that may be applicable for the disallowance of runs or for the non-award of penalties.
+Wherever in these Laws provision is made for the scoring of runs or awarding of penalties, such runs and penalties will be subject to any provisions that may be applicable for a run to be disallowed or a run not to be scored (see Appendix A.11) or for the non-award of penalties.

 When runs are disallowed, the one-run penalty for No ball or Wide shall stand and 5-run penalties shall be allowed, except for Penalty runs under Law 28.3 (Protective helmets belonging to the fielding side).

 18.3 Short runs

 18.3.1 A run is short if a batter fails to make good his/her ground in turning for a further run.

 18.3.2 Although a short run shortens the succeeding one, the latter if completed shall not be regarded as short.
 A striker setting off for the first run from in front of the popping crease may do so also without penalty.